Reclaiming Clarity and Calm at Work

 - Exercise regularly

-- Exercise is a great way to manage stress, it burns stored stress and anger energy.
-While it boosts cortisol in the short term, it also reduces cortisol during the night and thereby improves sleep.
+- While exercise boosts cortisol in the short term, it also reduces cortisol during the night and thereby improves sleep.

 - Regular exercise can help reduce stress and anxiety, improve your mood, and boost your overall health and well-being.

-- Get enough and good sleep
+- Make sure you get enough and sufficiently deep sleep

 - Lack of sleep drains our resources and reduces vital down-time for the body.